IbnuJabir/rails-trello/README.md

 - **Error Handling and Logging**:

-  - Comprehensive error handling ensures smooth troubleshooting and reliable application monitoring.
-  - Integrated logging provides insights into application health and user interactions.
+  - The application includes robust error handling to ensure smooth operation even when unexpected issues arise.
+Any errors encountered are gracefully handled, and appropriate error messages are displayed to the user or logged for debugging.

 - **Responsive Design**: